Classically trained string teachers face a number of challenges, which we will address at camp.

 · The current "Alternative Strings" movement has grown in strength to the point where teachers need to be able to include fiddling in their curriculum to meet state and national standards.

 · Classically trained players tend to have deeply ingrained bowing and vibrato habits that lie outside of true fiddling style.
-As a result, they have a hard time capturing the real sound of fiddling in their playing.
+As a result, they have a very hard time capturing the real sound of fiddling in their playing.
 At Rolland Fiddle Camp they will learn how to capture the true sound of fiddling in their playing, as well as effective ways to share their enthusiasm with their students and motivate them to further study and participation in the genre.

 · Becoming familiar with and understanding stylistic issues in fiddling.
 I'll demonstrate, and we'll play and discuss recorded audio and video playing samples from master fiddlers;